 On time, consistent attendance and in-class/online participation is important in this course.
 We understand that we are all operating in unusual circumstances that continue to present challenges for both students and instructors.

-Absences of any kind are strongly discouraged as your learning and work will be adversely affected by the information and activities you miss.
-Be punctual, arriving just before 10:00 am, so we can start on time.
-If you are ten minutes late you will be marked as absent.
-Three absences may cause your final grade to drop a letter.
+The attendance policy is as follows: Three absences may cause your final grade to drop a letter.
 Six absences may earn you a failing grade for the course.
 Please schedule doctor’s appointments, interviews, etc. for times other than class sessions.
 Interviews and conferences are not considered valid reasons for missing the class and will be counted as absences.
-In the event that you encounter a health or life issue that requires you to miss class (such as a physician providing you with instructions that necessitate your quarantine) please notify us (and your team members if you have commitments on your projects) as soon as possible to provide an idea of the severity of your illness/issue and the length of time needed for recovery so that we, and other university resources if needed, can support your successful learning and completion of work.
+In the event that you encounter a health or life issue that requires you to miss class please notify us (and your team members if you have commitments on your projects) as soon as possible to provide an idea of the severity of your illness/issue and the length of time needed for recovery so that we, and other university resources if needed, can support your successful learning and completion of work.

 - 27 sessions over 14 weeks: 6 absences may lead to course failure